Australia's Largest Specialist Personal Injury Firm

 Pain and suffering settlement example 1: 28% of MEC

-Carol looks after three of her grandchildren who have stepped up to help her around the house, though she wishes they didn’t have to.
+Carol looks after three of her grandchildren, who have stepped up to help her around the house, though she wishes they didn’t have to.
 She can’t clean or garden the way she used to, nor walk on the beach or any sort of uneven ground.
-She feels depressed, angry, and frustrated, and has gained 10kgs because of the change in lifestyle.
+She feels depressed, angry, and frustrated, and has gained 10 kg because of the change in lifestyle.

-As she wasn’t working at the time of the accident there was no claim for economic loss, her claim was only for general damages.
-When the case was settled in 2019, the judge granted Carol 28% MEC, which amounted to $92,000 under the existing maximum of $658,000.
+As she wasn’t working at the time of the accident, there was no claim for economic loss, and her claim was only for general damages.
+When the case was settled in 2019, the judge granted Carol 28% MEC, which amounted to $92,000 under the maximum of $658,000 at that time.

 Pain and suffering settlement example 2: 40% of MEC

 Oliver was only five years old when he was playing in the backyard with a school friend and heard the dogs next door barking loudly over the fence.
 He climbed up onto the fence using a tree stump for balance so he could peek over the top and try to calm the dogs down.
-He had one hand on the top of the fence and was pulling himself into a standing position when one of the dogs leapt up and bit his hand which pulled him forwards, and then the second dog jumped up and bit Oliver’s face.
+He had one hand on the top of the fence and was pulling himself into a standing position when one of the dogs leaped up and bit his hand, which pulled him forward, and then the second dog jumped up and bit Oliver’s face.

 Pain and suffering settlement example 3: 70% of MEC